Grant Shapps: Liz Truss's tax cuts were clearly the wrong approach

 She also said she had not appreciated the strength of the resistance she would face to her plans - including plans to abolish the 45p top rate of income tax.

 "I assumed upon entering Downing Street that my mandate would be respected and accepted.
-How wrong I was.
-While I anticipated resistance to my programme from the system, I underestimated the extent of it," she writes.
+How wrong I was."

 Mr Kwarteng dropped the 45p income tax proposals 10 days after they were announced, telling the BBC it was "a massive distraction on what was a strong package".

 Less than a fortnight later, Ms Truss sacked Mr Kwarteng, something she said she was "deeply disturbed by".

-"Kwasi Kwarteng had put together a brave package that was genuinely transformative - he is an original thinker and a great advocate for Conservative ideas.
-But at this point, it was clear that the policy agenda could not survive and my priority had to be avoiding a serious meltdown for the UK," she wrote.
+She described Mr Kwarteng in her essay as "an original thinker and a great advocate for Conservative ideas" - but that it was clear the tax proposals could not survive.

-With the benefit of hindsight, she writes that she would have acted differently during her premiership - but she still backs her plans for growth.
+With the benefit of hindsight, she would have acted differently during her premiership, she wrote - but she still backs her plans for growth.

-"I have lost track of how many people have written to me or approached me since leaving Downing Street to say that they believe my diagnosis of the problems causing our country's economic lethargy was correct and that they shared my enthusiasm for the solutions I was proposing," she said.

-Sir Jake Berry, who was Conservative party chairman under Ms Truss, said he agreed with her "diagnosis" of the problems facing the UK economy, but "not necessarily the cure".
+Sir Jake Berry, who was Conservative party chairman under Ms Truss, said he agreed with her assessment of the problems facing the UK economy, but "not necessarily the cure".

 Speaking on the Sunday With Laura Kuenssberg show, he added that Ms Truss had been wrong to say the Conservatives had failed to make the argument for lower taxes.